 Rest up and restock in Bandon.
-Cyclists traveling the Oregon Coast will find all the amenities for the perfect layover.
+Cyclists traveling the Oregon Coast will find all the bike-friendly resources needed for the perfect layover.
 And, the compact geography makes it easy to get around by foot or bike.

 Stroll the beach.
 Relax.
 Upload your latest pics.
 No matter how you spend your time in Bandon, you’ll hit the road refreshed and ready to climb back in the saddle.

-The only scenic bikeway on the Oregon Coast, the Wild Rivers Scenic Bikeway is a 60-mile journey through some of the most appealing scenery in North Curry County and takes riders past cultural and historic landmarks: Battle Rock, the Elk River fish hatchery, Cape Blanco Lighthouse and the Port Orford Coast Guard Museum, to name a few.
+The only scenic bikeway on the Oregon Coast, the Wild Rivers Scenic Bikeway is a 60-mile journey through some of the most appealing scenery in North Curry County.
+Ride past historic landmarks: Battle Rock, Cape Blanco lighthouse, Port Orford Coast Guard Museum, and Elk River fish hatchery.
 The ride starts and ends at Battle Rock Park in Port Orford, just 25 miles south of Bandon.

 Cyclists and hikers get an up-close glimpse of a working Coos County forest at Whiskey Run Mountain Bike Trails.
 Explore tree stands in various growth stages in a forest that’s home to a wide array of plant species.
 The trails are open all year with miles of single-track, two-way trails designed for beginner to intermediate difficulty.
 Find descriptions of each trail, including elevations, at MTB Project.